njitacm/jerseyctf-2021-challenges/writeups/sim-worker/sirTensor/README.md

-# sim-worker's Write-up for sim-worker
+# sirTensor's Write-up for sim-worker

 1. run the file in gdb
 ```